Oil and Gas Information and Resources

 November 28, 2017

 COGA letter to City Council: The Colorado Oil & Gas Association (COGA) submitted a letter to all City Council members expressing their concern regarding the City’s six-month moratorium on oil and gas activities.
 View the letter.

 Spacing and Density Hearing on January 29/30, 2017: At this meeting the COGCC will consider 8 North LLC’s spacing and density application in Lafayette and Boulder County.
 The public is allowed to speak for 3 minutes during Public Comment.
 When finalized, the agenda will be published on this COGCC webpage.
 Meetings typically begin at 9:00am and are held at the COGCC offices:

 Public Forum Request – At the December 11 COGCC meeting, Lafayette will be formally requesting the Commission hold a special, local public forum in Lafayette for residents to speak about the potential health, safety, and welfare impacts of the 8 North LLC operations on the community.
 The COGCC is not required to schedule a public forum and has already administratively denied this request.
 If the City’s appeal is approved, a public forum will be scheduled to be held sometime before January 29.

-Flowline Rulemaking: As a result of the flowline explosion in Firestone this year, ten (10) local governmental agencies have aligned and are collaborating to provide the COGCC with direction on proposed oil and gas flowline rulemaking.
-The COGCC has agreed to hold a special meeting on January 8/9, 2018, to conduct flowline rulemaking which will, in part, consider the coalition’s recommendations.
-There will be some form of public comment during this meeting, but details are pending at this point.
-The agencies involved are:
+Flowline Rulemaking on January 8/9, 2018 (*updated 12/20/17*): As a result of the flowline explosion in Firestone this year, ten (10) local governmental agencies have aligned and are collaborating to provide the COGCC with direction on proposed oil and gas flowline rulemaking.
+The participating agencies (referred to as Affiliated Governments) are:

 Lafayette Adams County